SiAshbery/rubagotchi/README.md

 Windows:

 * [Download and install Ruby](https://rubyinstaller.org/)
-* Open command prompt, you can find it in the start menu under All Programs -> Accessories.

 Linux:

-* Open up your terminal On Ubuntu, go to Applications -> Accessories -> Terminal or you can use Ctrl+Alt+T
 * Check if Ruby is installed by entering this command in the terminal
   ```
   which ruby